RintaroMasaoka/RintaroMasaoka.github.io/index.md

 @def tags = ["syntax", "code"]

 ## About me
-I am Rintaro Masaoka, and I am a Master's student at the University of Tokyo, working in the Watanabe Group.
-My research focuses on condensed matter theory and statistical physics.
-Especially I am interested in quantum critical phenomena with nontrivial dynamical exponents.
+I am Rintaro Masaoka, a Master's student at the University of Tokyo in the [Watanabe Group](https://sites.google.com/view/watanabegroup/home?authuser=0).
+My research focuses on condensed matter theory and statistical physics, with a particular interest in quantum critical phenomena characterized by nontrivial dynamical exponents.

 [Google Scholar](https://scholar.google.com/citations?user=qoSWWasAAAAJ&hl=en)